ctrlaltdeleon/infinitygauntlet/soul/profile.md

     - "my career goal is to be a computer programmer for groups such as microsoft, riot games, or blizzard. i would also enjoy working on security systems and anything that would benefit the people as a whole. i know the one and only value that ties in incredibly well to these goals would be commitment."
   - what was the single most important thing you learned in this class?
     - "moderation. not only does it occur in health, but in relationships, events, hobbies, everything."

+# words

+- hiraeth
+  - a welsh word for homesickness or nostalgia, an earnest longing or desire, or a sense of regret

 # workflow